simagix/hatchet/README_DEV.md

 sqlite3 ./data/hatchet.db
 ```

-After a log file is processed, 2 tables are created in the SQLite3 database.
+After a log file is processed, 3 tables are created in the SQLite3 database.
 Part of the table name are from the processed log file.
 For example, a table *mongod*_<hex> (e.g., mongod_1b3d5f7) is created after a log file $HOME/Downloads/**mongod**.log.gz is processed.
-The other table, mongod_<hex>_rmt, stores remote clients information.
+The other 2 tables are 1) mongod_<hex>_ops stores stats of slow ops and 2) mongod_<hex>_rmt stores remote clients information.
 A few SQL commands follow.

 ### Query All Data
 ```sqlite3